chipsalliance/fpga-interchange-schema/docs/device_resources.md

 A routing BEL represents statically configurable site routing by connecting a site wire connected to one of the input BEL pins to the output BEL pin of the BEL.
-Routing BELs may only have 1 output BEL pin.
+Routing BELs must have 1 output BEL pin.

 #### Inverting routing BELs